Non-Stationary Queues with Batch Arrivals: Transforms of the Stochastic Processes

-Even though Theorem \ref{MainLSTresult} holds with minimal assumptions placed on the arrival rates of batches and the services found within each batch, it is fairly clear that the above auto-covariance functions, as well as the LST of the finite-dimensional distributions, are extremely complicated, but this is the price we pay for relaxing our original assumptions as much as possible.
-If we consider specific settings, we are able to derive simplified expressions.
+While the minimal assumptions on the arrival rates of batches and the services needed to achieve Theorem \ref{MainLSTresult} provide a broad generality for both the statement and its proof techniques, we recognize that it may occasionally be desirable to sacrifice the generality of our setting to achieve very simple results.
+If we consider specific settings, we are indeed able to derive simplified expressions.
 For example, in the case of stationary exponential service we can cleanly relate the auto-covariance and the variance.

 \begin{proposition} If the service is exponentially distributed at rate $\mu > 0$, the auto-covariance of the queue length is such that